nicolenair/visualizemybookshelf/README.md

 <img width="1439" alt="Screen Shot 2022-08-07 at 12 56 39" src="https://user-images.githubusercontent.com/27603465/183274781-564d47d0-d35a-413f-bb22-fe882f3dddcb.png">
 </td></tr></table>

-### The underlying information extraction algorithm will automatically search the web and extract relevant info about your book and add it to your local SQL database.
-Click "add" to add the book to your bookshelf
+### The underlying information extraction algorithm will automatically search the web and extract relevant info such as genre, year of publication etc about your book and add it to the database.

+# When the search result pops up, if the title & author are correct, click "add" to add the book to your bookshelf
 <table><tr><td>
 <img width="1440" alt="Screen Shot 2022-08-07 at 13 02 48" src="https://user-images.githubusercontent.com/27603465/183274793-9a505981-b937-47cc-8279-7d11ab99451a.png">
 </td></tr></table>